osohq/oso/README.md

 check out [Use Cases](https://docs.oso.dev/more/use-cases.html) to learn about other applications for oso.

+Using oso basically consists of two parts:

+1. Writing oso policies in a declarative policy language called Polar
+2. Embedding oso in your application using the appropriate language-specific authorization library

 ## Getting started

-There are two parts to using oso:

-1. Writing oso policies
-2. Embedding oso in your application using the appropriate language-specific authorization library

 To get up and running with oso, check out the [Getting Started guides](https://docs.oso.dev/getting-started/quickstart.html) in the [oso documentation][docs].